 Case Study: Project Management System Notifications

-The Project Management Tracking system Lead contacted me to assist with redesigning their emails.
+The Project Management Tracking System Lead contacted me to assist with redesigning their system-generated emails.
 The tracking system is used to submit and approve projects that require multiple resources across several different functional groups.

 The ideal end result was to reduce the amount of trouble tickets by enabling users to complete tasks on their own.